 Interest rates have been maintained at 5.25% following the monthly meeting by the Bank of England's Monetary Policy Committee.

-Minutes of today’s MPC meeting will be published on Wednesday 21 March.
+The minutes of today’s MPC meeting will be published at 9.30am on Wednesday 18 April.

 If you have any comments you would like to add to this story or would like to speak to its author about a similar subject, telephone Nyree Stewart on 020 7034 2681 or email [email protected]IFAonline